sarosh-quraishi/tensorslim/README.md

 **This is a work in progress** ✨

-TensorSlim is a fast, production-ready library for neural network compression using randomized SVD.
+TensorSlim is a fast, experimental library for neural network compression using randomized SVD.
 Achieve **2-2.5x model compression** with **80%+ activation quality** by intelligently compressing Feed-Forward Network layers while preserving attention mechanisms.

 ## 🎯 Why TensorSlim?